-Whether you are remodeling the home, reconstructing an entire portion of a house, or have a few minor maintenance jobs to do, choosing whether or not to live in a home during the process is an important decision.
-There are pros and cons to either choice, and the size of a project will impact the decision made.
+Whether you are remodeling the home, reconstructing an entire portion of a house, or have a few minor maintenance jobs to do, choosing whether to live in a home during the process is an important decision.
+There are pros and cons to either choice, and the size of a project will affect the decision made.

 Things to consider:

 - If the job will take over a month or more, renting or subletting a home or apartment nearby may be the best option for you and your family.